 1975

-One of the most notable jazz-funk/fusion albums of 1975 is by the legendary drummer Lenny White.
+One of the key 1975 fusion albums is by the drummer Lenny White.

-He continues to perform with stars like Freddie Hubbard and Joe Henderson; he shifts to Latin jazz-rock, playing with Azteca on a few outstanding albums before eventually joining the Return to Forever.
+He continues to perform with stars like Freddie Hubbard and Joe Henderson; he shifts to Latin jazz-rock, playing with Azteca on a few notable albums before eventually joining the Return to Forever.

 In 1975, he is a permanent member of Return to Forever (in fact throughout the 1970s and in all future reunions.)

-Return to Forever, led by the visionary keyboardist Chick Corea, is a band that redefines funk in the 1970s.
-The group is credited with creating a truly distinctive sound by fusing funk, rock, and jazz elements.
+Return to Forever, led by Chick Corea, documents jazz-rock-funk fusion throughout the 1970s.
+The group is credited with creating a sound of its own.
 Lenny White, alongside Al Di Meola on guitar, Stanley Clarke on bass, and Chick Corea, form the core of the group.

-Lenny White has an energetic and powerful drumming style on the album, with variation and nuance, and he is said to play a key role in connecting the band's earlier funk sound with their newer, more complex jazz fusion style.
-His drumming builds a bridge between the two genres by incorporating aspects of both.
+Lenny White has an energetic drumming style on the album, with variation and nuance, and he is said to play a key role in connecting the band's earlier funk sound with their newer, more complex jazz fusion style - by incorporating aspects of both genres.

 While Return to Forever is a solidified band with a distinct sound, it appears like the members are creating their own social circles and performing independently as well.

-With tunes like "Mating Drive" and "Prince of the Sea" fusing some jazz fusion elements—especially with the usage of synthesizers and other electronic instruments—"Venusian Summer" attempts to push boundaries, but the album is firmly rooted in funk, led by White's strong drumming.
-The album features a superb guest list that includes Larry Coryell and Al Di Meola.
+With tunes like 'Mating Drive' and 'Prince of the Sea' fusing some jazz fusion elements—especially with the usage of synthesizers and other electronic instruments—Venusian Summer tries new approaches, but the album is still anchored in funk, led by White's strong drumming.

-In terms of personal preference, "Chicken-Fried Steak" would be my favourite.
+In terms of personal preference, 'Chicken-Fried Steak' would be my favourite.
 This track features a driving drumbeat by Lenny White himself, along with tight horn sections and funky bass lines.
-It's a high-energy song with plenty of classic funk elements. 🎶
+It's a high-energy song featuring that 70s sound. 🎶

 Gülben - 05/2024